edjohn/edjohn/README.md

 # Introduction
 My name is Edward, and I am a recent computer science graduate from UC Davis who specializes in full-stack web dev.
 My passion lies in software engineering and entrepreneurship.

-I also do lectures on software engineering topics because I think it's a topic that's often undertaught.
+I also do lectures on software engineering topics that I think are often undertaught.
 You can find some of my notes for that content [here](https://www.notion.so/Docs-d0a7a9049b5949f9924693a110d79158).

 # Current Work
 I am currently working on bringing a social app startup idea to life.
 Sign up for updates on that here: https://wavesocial.framer.ai/